Erectile Dysfunction Trial Pack

 Your trial pack will be sent the next day in the mail.

-Getting a trial pack means that you don’t have to keep having consultations to try out different ED medication - normally to try out each medication that you want, you would have to complete a separate assessment and place an order for each one.
-With the trial pack you also don’t have to wait between each order.
+Getting a trial pack means that you don’t have to keep having consultations to try out different ED medication - normally to try out each medication that you want, you would have to complete a separate assessment and request each one individually.
+With the trial pack you also don’t have to wait between each request.
 Additionally, the online consultation system is a convenient way of getting medication and we can work around your schedule.

 The reason you need an assessment to check you’re eligible for the trial pack is because some people have medical reasons that prevent them from using ED medication safely.
 This includes people who::